matiast1905/Password_manager/README.md

 The only thing that must remember secret is the master key created by the user.

 ## TODO
   * Implement a synchronization of the database with a web server
-  * Hash the site and user in the database
-  * Replace the password with asterisks whe asking for user input